CSC207-UofT/course-project-group-002-tut5101/phase1/DESIGN_DOCUMENT.md

 following the login-related classes, and it initiates a controller class of the manager according to the input information of the user(manager).
 The controller class of the manager then reads the files and generates the dishList and reviewList.
 These are passed as constructor parameters into the corresponding use case classes, which contains specific information to conduct the responsibilities.
-Each of the use case classes implements a corresponding boundary interface, so that clean architecture is maintained.
+Each of the use case classes implements a corresponding use_case.boundary interface, so that clean architecture is maintained.

 (2) Update of the login system.
 Our original login process was entirely contained in one class: the RestaurantSystem.